Solving quantum many-body problems beyond the limits of classical computers using quantum devices

 Project topics include entanglement in quantum many-body systems, quantum simulation of lattice gauge theories and other many-body phenomena, as well as quantum annealing and quantum computation.
 For more information, see research.

-Our group is embedded into the INO-CNR BEC Center — a joint effort between theory and experiment, dedicated to gaining a deeper understanding of the physics related Bose–Einstein condensation with the aim of achieving precise experimental control over ultracold atomic systems.
+Our group is embedded in the INO-CNR BEC Center — a joint effort between theory and experiment with the aim of gaining a deeper understanding of the physics related to Bose–Einstein condensation as well as achieving precise experimental control over ultracold atomic systems.

 Moreover, we are part of Q@TN — Quantum Science and Technology in Trento — an interdisciplinary organization bringing together Physicists, Computer Scientists, Mathematicians, Material Scientists, and Engineers to advance the development of quantum technologies.